Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 <img src="/img/rstudio-cloud/instance-ip.png" style="display: block; margin: auto;" />

-# Connecting to an EC2 Instance via SSH
+# Connecting to an EC2 instance via SSH

-To further configure the instance you've just created, or carry out any administative tasks, you'll need to remotely log into it with SSH.
+To further configure the instance you've just created, or carry out any administrative tasks, you'll need to remotely log into it with SSH.
 Open a terminal window and enter the following command, making sure to substitute in the correct path to the private key (i.e. `.pem` file) on your local machine and the public DNS of your instance, which is available via the *Instances* page in the *EC2 Console* (see image above).

 ```bash
 ssh -i ~/aws.pem ubuntu@ec2-52-36-52-70.us-west-2.compute.amazonaws.com